U'khand siblings undergo challenging surgeries for removal of tumours in adrenal glands in Delhi | Science-Environment

 - India

-Two siblings from Uttarakhand, who were diagnosed with large tumors in vital organs of their bodies, have received a new lease of life after undergoing complex surgeries at a hospital here, doctors said on Monday.
+Two siblings from Uttarakhand, who were diagnosed with a rare syndrome, got a new lease of life after large tumours in their adrenal glands were surgically removed at a hospital here, doctors said on Monday. ''Biopsy reports of the tumours revealed pheochromocytoma (rare adrenal tumor).
+Genetic studies of the siblings have revealed a rare familial tumour syndrome called VHL (Von Hippel-Lindau) syndrome.
+This syndrome causes tumours all over the body,'' the hospital said in a statement.

-Brother-sister duo aged 8 and 15 years, respectively, were recently presented to doctors at the Sir Ganga Ram Hospital with very high blood pressure to the tune of 200/120 mm Hg, and were suffering from various complications, including seizures, they said.
+Both brother (8) and sister (15) were recently presented to doctors at the Sir Ganga Ram Hospital with very high blood pressure to the tune of 200/120 mm Hg, and were suffering from various complications, including seizures, they said.

-Dr. Ashwin Mallya, a urologist, and robotic surgeon, at a hospital, who operated on both the patients, said, ''The initial challenge for us was to stabilize the blood pressure of the siblings before planning the complex surgery.
-We planned to remove the tumors and preserve the normal part of the adrenal gland because adrenal glands are very vital organs of the body as they produce steroids and maintain blood pressure''.
+Dr Ashwin Mallya, urologist and robotic surgeon, who operated on both the patients, said, ''The initial challenge for us was to stabilise the blood pressure of the siblings before planning the complex surgery.
+We planned to remove the tumours and preserve the normal part of adrenal gland because adrenal glands are very vital organs of the body as they produce steroids and maintain blood pressure''.

-''We accomplished this by using minimally invasive surgery through keyhole incisions,'' he said.

-Surgeries on both the children took about five and a half hours.
+Surgeries of both the children took about five and a half hour.

-''Biopsy reports of the tumors revealed pheochromocytoma (a rare adrenal tumor).
-Genetic studies of the siblings have revealed a rare familial tumor syndrome called VHL syndrome.
-This syndrome causes tumors all over the body,'' it said.

-Dr. Sachin Kathuria, the consultant urologist, said, ''These rare and complex cases could be performed smoothly due to the team approach consisting of urologists, anesthetists, pediatric cardiology, neurology, and endocrinology''.
-Both siblings have recovered and have resumed schooling within two weeks of their surgery, doctors said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)